 Originated

 In popular terms, the word “learner” is overwhelmingly interpreted in terms of an individual person.
-Consequently, “learning” is understood in terms of changes to individual possibility, and that notion serves as a grounding assumption of Learner Trait Discourses.
-Concisely, if “learning” is narrowly defined in terms of what a “learner” does, it follows that the characteristics of the learner will define the learning that happens.
-(Compare: Identity Discourses.)
-Discourses that are prominently associated with Learner Trait Discourses (but that often read into other interpretive frames) include:
+Consequently, “learning” is understood in terms of changes to individual possibility against a backdrop of a steady personality, and that notion serves as a grounding assumption of Learner Trait Discourses.
+Concisely, if “learning” is narrowly defined in terms of what a “learner” does, it follows that the characteristics of the learner will define the learning that happens – where “characteristics” are defined as the steady or enduring aspects of one’s personality.
+Phrased quite differently, Learner Trait Discourses typically assume a Cartesian Subject and are focused on naming the fixed qualities of that subject:- Cartesian Subject (Modern Subject) – a conception of the human knower as an incorporeal entity that is entrapped in a physical body – insulated from the real world, isolated from one another.
+The notion of a Cartesian Subject is generally associated with a cascade of dichotomies, including mental/physical, mind/body, thought/action, internal/external, individual/collective, self/other, knower/knowledge, subjective/ objective, observer/observed, and fact/fiction.
+(Compare: Postmodern Subject, in Identity Discourses.)

 - Counseling Psychology – Typically drawing on Well-Being Discourses and Personal Agency Discourses, Counseling Psychology aims to support schooling success and career development by focusing on individuals’ senses of self, social relationships, and overall functioning.